Gordon Hillman: Honours

 In 2004 Hillman was awarded the Distinguished Economic Botanist award by the Society for Economic Botany.
 In 2009 former students and colleagues presented Hillman with a Festschrift, From Foragers to Farmers: Papers in Honour of Gordon C. Hillman.

 In popular culture

-He became well known on UK television via his work with Ray Mears on the BBC programme 'Wild Food' broadcast in 2007.
-His trademark Chinstrap Beard made him particularly recognisable.
+He became well known on UK television via his work with Ray Mears on the BBC programme Wild Food broadcast in 2007.
 In conjunction with Mears he wrote a book to accompany the series also called 'Wild Food' and published by Hodder & Stoughton.
 These looked at strategies for the gathering, processing and storage of wild plants that were likely to have been available in aboriginal, (hunter-gatherer) Britain.

 Personal life

 Hillman was briefly married to Wendy MacInnes, and is survived by their daughter and three grandsons.
 He suffered from Parkinson's disease and died on 1 July 2018.